 Six hours or even overnight should be fine for these chicken shish kabobs.
 Feel free to shake up what you skewer in addition to the chicken.
 The hubby would prefer no pineapple, but I was happy to eat his share!
 If Thai is your thing, check out this fabulous grilled chicken with an Asian twist.

 Grilling chicken takes some extra finesse as you definitely want to avoid dry, overcooked meat!
 These tips will help you be a grilling pro!

 - Marinades add moisture, by the process called osmosis.
 Remember high school biology??
 If not, I promise that the marinade will infuse both flavor and moisture into the chicken.

-- Place the marinade into a non reactive container, like plastic or glass.
+- PRO-Tip: Place the marinade into a non-reactive container, like plastic or glass.
 Aluminum will react with the acids in your marinade.
-I prefer using a gallon Ziploc freezer bag.
+I prefer using a gallon Ziploc freezer bag for easy cleanup.

 - Marinate your chicken in the refrigerator to minimize any bacterial growth.
 Keep it covered or sealed in a freezer bag.

 - If you want to serve your kabobs with leftover marinade, make sure to boil it as it has been contaminated with raw chicken.